whats-good/uniform-graphql/packages/core/README.md

 </p>

-Code-first GraphQL apis in TypeScript with end-to-end type safety.
+> Code-first GraphQL apis in TypeScript with complete & robust end-to-end type safety.

-✅ Uniform type system: write once in `TypeScript`, get `GraphQL` schema for free.
+- 🤝 Uniform type system: write once in `TypeScript`, get `GraphQL` schema for free.

-✅ Code-first by default, but can be partially used as schema-first.
+- 👨‍💻 Code-first by default, but can be partially used as schema-first.

-✅ No code generation.
+- 🚀 No code generation.
 Your code becomes instantly usable.

-✅ Sophisticated type system adjusted to the complexities of `GraphQL`.
+- 🔬 Sophisticated type system adjusted to the complexities of `GraphQL`.

-✅ Single source of truth for your api.
+- 💡 Single source of truth for your api.

-✅ No manual typecasting.

-✅ No decorators, no runtime type checking.
+- 😌 No manual typecasting, no decorators, no runtime type checking.

 ⚠️ Disclaimer: This is a very young and unstable library.
 We’re still at `v0`.
 We have a pretty robust core, but everything is subject to change.